 June 29th – Korean Sex Workers’ Day

-On this day, the “National Solidarity of Sex Workers Day” was organised, after the Special Anti-Sex Trade Laws, which include a Prevention Act and a Punishment Act, were passed in 2004.
-(The laws were recently upheld by the Constitutional Court.)
-Since then, the date is commemorated as Korean Sex Workers Day to honour all sex workers who have contributed to the struggle against discrimination over the years.
-For information about human rights abuses against sex workers in South Korea, please visit Research Project Korea.
+On this day in 2004, Korean sex workers adopted the “National Solidarity of Sex Workers Day” in response to the passing of the the Special Anti-Sex Trade Laws, which include a Prevention Act and a Punishment Act that criminalise sex workers as well as their clients and third parties.
+(In 2016, the laws were upheld by the Constitutional Court.)
+Since then, the date is commemorated as Korean Sex Workers’ Day to honour all sex workers who have contributed to the struggle against sex workers’ discrimination.
+To learn more about human rights abuses against sex workers in South Korea, please visit Research Project Korea.
 You can also follow the project via Facebook and Twitter.

 August 3rd – China Sex Worker Day

 Founded in 2009 at the Chinese Grassroots Women’s Rights Center as a day to fight against discrimination against sex workers.
 (Source: NSWP)